jakubholynet/letsencrypt-aws/README.md

 Route53 for that challenge.
 This completes the Let's Encrypt challenge and we receive a certificate.
 It uploads the new certificate and private key to IAM and updates your ELB to use the certificate.

+The ELB in question already has to be configured with a SSL certificate (though it doesn't need to be a Let's Encrypt certificate) and listen on the port (443 by default).
+(Iits expiry date is checked to see whether renewal is necessary.)

 In theory all you need to do is make sure this is running somewhere, and your ELBs' certificates will be kept minty fresh.